Leafwing-Studios/fop-rules/docs/rules/combat/environmental-complications.md

 Spending movement in this way only moves you vertically; if, for examples, you are trying to climb on top of a table, you would need to spend two tiles of movement to move up, then an additional tile of movement to move from the tile on the floor to the tile above the table.

+When determinining ranges, treat tiles as if they were one tile further away for each height tier between the attacker and the defender.
 Height tiers provide different types of cover depending on the relative positioning of the attacker and the defender.

 When a higher tier is in-between the two combatants: